axesup/combate/Building-A-Level.md

 *9-* Click the `Populate i18n button` - If you've pressed it already and nothing has happened, don't worry, I can take care of this too.
 It's finicky.

-*10-* Check completion/engagement/problem analyitcs - The last several tasks, like this one and adding videos, are for us to do once the level has been released, to tune it based on where players are getting stuck.
+*10-* Check completion/engagement/problem analytics - The last several tasks, like this one and adding videos, are for us to do once the level has been released, to tune it based on where players are getting stuck.
 Don't worry about getting them all.

 I think it will also help if when you get a level ready to go, you post it on the forums, like "New Level: Kelvintaph Brawl", and link to the http://direct.codecombat.com/play/level/kelvintaph-brawl and describe it.
 You might think about including a screenshot and a description of the level, and asking for playtests to play it and give feedback.
 Once we have improved the level based on suggestions there, we can get it all polished up and ready to put in the main campaign.